asodergren/vegetables/README.md

 ## Setup

-a.
-The dataset used was conveniently already split up into a train, test, and validation set, with a folder for each vegetable - a total of 15.
-Each folder in the training set contained x images and each folder in the test and validation sets contained y images.
+a) The dataset used was conveniently already split up into a train, test, and validation set, with a folder for each vegetable - a total of 15.
+Each folder in the training set contained 1000 images, each folder in the test and validation sets contained 200 images.
+The folders are filled of each vegetable either alone or multiple with different backgrounds.

+b) We ran and created our models on our local computers.
+Our best model consisted of using tranfer learning from the Inception version 3 model

 ## Results